Rock-n-Roll-CRC/100-days-of-code/log.md

 **Today's Progress**: I've learnt about the prototype inheritance and the prototype chain.
 I've solved some katas on [Codewars](https://www.codewars.com). ✅

-**Thoughts**: Need to give more attention to the project tomorrow.
+**Thoughts**: Need to pay more attention to the project tomorrow.
 Gonna work on the architecture. 🏗️

 **Link(s) to work**:
 1. [Codewars Challenges](https://github.com/Rock-n-Roll-CRC/Codewars-Solutions/commit/4580630e194fee5ad0cccae6b61d8012ee299106)